Document Management System Trends

 Another software feature and one of the handful of engineering document management system trends is extensive version control.
 Eliminating rework is one of the best ways to improve productivity.
 Far too often, workers often mishandle files and documents, making it difficult for them and other team members to locate the correct and most current file version.
 ImageSite and Engine-Box automatically update and maintain file versions as new versions are entered into the system, making it easy to monitor changes and reduce rework.

 Users can effortlessly locate back revisions of the documents, if needed, so managers and auditors can review the past versions of a file and reverse changes or mistakes, as applicable.
 Additionally, the system provides audit trails of changes made by users in the system, eliminating the need for managers to locate changes manually.

 After their conception in the late 1980s, document management systems were expensive and didn’t include the same features they do today.
 Now, document management systems are more affordable and include a variety of features that help organizations improve productivity and collaboration.
 With the expansion of internet-based applications, document management systems include more integrations and enable users to access their files quicker than they would with the old systems.

-ImageSite and Engine-Box are affordable document management solutions for companies of all sizes.
+ImageSite and Engine-Box are affordable engineering document management solutions for companies of all sizes.
 With subscription pricing, businesses can implement the system, paying a fraction of what they would for competing products.
 Additionally, it provides access to robust features and add-ons yielding the same, if not better, results.